 The Middle East Conflict, Antisemitism and the Holocaust

-Whereas the conflict between the Palestinians and Israel can be seen as one over land and sovereignty, with tangible issues and a long and bitter history, Hamas advocates the obliteration of Israel and the murder of as many of its people as possible.
+Whereas the conflict between the Palestinians and Israel can be seen as one over land and sovereignty, with tangible issues and a long and bitter history, Hamas advocates the total obliteration of Israel and the murder of as many of its people as possible.
 As such, Hamas is at its core an antisemitic, genocidal terrorist movement.
 Right now Israel is engaged in a military operation to prevent Hamas from carrying out its murderous intentions.
-Despite the tragic carnage implicit in warfare, in no way can this be construed as Israel perpetrating a Holocaust.
+Despite the tragic casualties implicit in warfare, in no way can this be construed as Israel perpetrating a Holocaust.

 In public discourse the term "Genocide" is frequently stretched far beyond its legal definition.
 In common parlance, Genocide is often wrongly used to describe any kind of military operation where there are civilian casualties, regardless of the actual, cause, intention or effect.
-This is often used to blur the reality of the events to score propaganda points.
+This is often used to blur the reality of the events and to score propaganda points.

 The definition of the crime of Genocide - as adopted by the United Nations in December 1948 - is more specific.
 It contains two parts: The first part of the definition is about the intent to totally annihilate a group of people defined as racial, national, ethnic or religious.
 The second is about the intent to destroy the ability of that group to exist as a group through selected mass murder, destruction of political and cultural leadership, and the destruction of culture.
 The two parts are not exactly the same, but obviously are closely related.
 The first part of the definition describes quite closely what the Nazis and their various partners tried to do to the Jews in World War II, and what has come to be known as Holocaust.
 The second part of the definition applies to a fairly long list of historical events that should be considered Genocides.

 Millions of Jews were murdered in an industrialized fashion in the Nazi extermination camps, by people who believed that the Jews’ deaths were necessary for the survival of mankind.
 In the other Nazi camps, Jews (and in some cases others) were intentionally robbed of their basic human dignity and freedom, and, almost always, tortured and worked to death because they were considered less than human and their deaths desirable.
 For example, in the Belzec extermination camp, some 500,000 Jews were murdered; only one survived and lived to tell his story.
-In Mauthausen, the concentration camp that the Nazi regime considered its most brutal, approximately one-third of all the prisoners were killed.
-Gaza bears no parallel whatsoever to Nazi camps.
-The fighting currently raging in Gaza has caused the inhabitants great suffering owing to the callous way Hamas has thrust a war upon them.
-Israel has not in any intentional way engaged in the murder, torture, starvation, or murderous forced labor of civilians in Gaza.
+In Mauthausen, the concentration camp that the Nazi regime considered its most brutal, approximately one-third of all the prisoners were killed. the Gaza Strip bears no parallel whatsoever to Nazi camps.
+The fighting currently raging in the Gaza Strip has caused the inhabitants great suffering owing to the callous way Hamas has thrust a war upon them.
+Israel has not in any intentional way engaged in the murder, torture, starvation, or murderous forced labor of civilians in the Gaza Strip.

-Should Gaza be called a "Ghetto"?
+Should the Gaza Strip be called a "Ghetto"?

 Is all criticism of Israel antisemitic?